best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 This guidance aims to help you improve the usability, accessibility and machine readability of any statistics you publish in spreadsheet format.

 ## Interim status
 This guidance is an update to the ['Releasing statistics in spreadsheets' guidance](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
 It is still under review.
-We are publishing it in an interim state to give people information on what they may need to implement and to collate feedback.
+We are publishing it in an interim state to give people information on what they need to implement and to collate feedback.
 We continue to carry out research and testing.
 Once this information is finalised, the guidance will be updated on the GSS website.

 If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).

 ## Accessibility, usability and machine readability

 ### Accessibility
-Spreadsheets published online are covered by the Web Content Accessibility Guidelines (WCAG) 2.1.
-The AA level of the WCAG 2.1 has to be met by law.
+Spreadsheets published online are covered by the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
+Spreadsheets published online by the public sector must meet the AA level of the WCAG 2.1 by law ([The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made)).

 Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
 Throughout this guidance, using our knowledge, research and interpretation of WCAG 2.1, we have tried to make a clear distinction between things we feel must be done in order to meet the legal accessibility regulations and things that are considered accessibility best practice.